In 2016, Facebook launched its live feature. By 2018, one out of every five videos on the social network was a live

 So far, many brands have gotten on the Facebook Live bandwagon by creating streams to discuss their product, show off knowledge of their industry, or simply entertain and grow Facebook audiences.

 With these updates in mind, carving out a strategy for Facebook Live seems like a no-brainer.

 Now, we get it.
 Going live, well, it's kinda scary.
 What if you mess up?
 What if the camera wigs out?
 There are a number of things that could go wrong.
 But while you're contemplating the risk, a ton of brands are out there engaging their audience in some really exciting and personal new ways.

 To help you shake the nerves, we put together a list of some of the best Facebook Live broadcasts we've ever seen.
-From live debates to intense trainings, you'll get a little taste of everything to inspire you to fire up a stream for your own company.
+From live debates to intense trainings, you'll get a little taste of everything to inspire you to add live streaming to your Facebook marketing strategy.

 13 of the Best Facebook Live Videos We've Ever Seen

 Birchbox, a company which sends subscribers a monthly box of makeup samples, recently did a Facebook Live tutorial video where a rep from Benefit Cosmetics put its new BADgal mascara on the eyelashes of Birchbox's host.
 The mascara shown was also featured in that month's Birchbox sample box.

 At the beginning of the video, the host and Benefit rep explain that the day before was National Lash Day and that they wanted to celebrate it by highlighting the product.
 Then the rep explains why the mascara and its unique brush gives eyelashes a more voluminous look.
 Then the tutorial begins with one eye getting mascara at a time so viewers can see the difference in volume.